fuck-devry/Fuck-DeVry-University/README.md

 # FUCK DEVRY UNIVERSITY
 ## Borrowers Defense Application Resources
 ### Intro
 Hello, I created this page to make it easier for other victims of DeVry University's malicious marketing strategy to find resources to file for Borrowers Defense.
-The biggest thing that stopped me from filing my application besides Devos was not having the original marketing material.
+The biggest thing that stopped me from filing my application besides that bitch Betsy Fuckin Devos was not having the original marketing material.
 Well I have spent a large amount of time using archive.org, searching email and reddit for material to build the best application possible.
 If you have any additional documents/comments/tips to add feel free to open a Merge Request or message me.

 I am not a lawyer, this is not legal advice.
 All documents scrapped from public internet locations such as archive.org.

 # Borrowers Defense Process

+For a full guide check out: https://nylag.org/wp-content/uploads/2022/03/NYLAG_FSLBDTR_ApplicationGuide.pdf (it's copied to folder for long term archiving)

 You can apply online and check the box regarding `EMPLOYMENT PROSPECTS` which will lead you to checking ANY/ONE of following boxes that applies to you:
 * My school did not fulfill its promise that I would find future employment.